greySlon/HtmlParser/README.md

 # HtmlParser
-Parser creates sitemap of a web site.
+JavaFX Parser creates sitemap of a web site.
 Can load images from web site pages.